-- In coordination with the council activities committee, be involved with conducting an annual Eagle Scout recognition dinner for young men who have received the Eagle Award during the past year.
+- In coordination with the council activities committee, be involved with conducting an annual Eagle Scout recognition dinner for young men and women who have received the Eagle Award during the past year.

 - Conduct gatherings of Eagles, such as Eagle Scout dinners or breakfasts, for adult Eagle Scouts involved in each or all of the business professional, religious, academic, and military communities.
 Such a breakfast or dinner would be a useful networking function.

 - Review annual applications for the Glenn A. and Melinda W. Adams Eagle Scout Project of the Year Award, select the council winner, and submit an application for the winner to the national NESA office for consideration for the regional and national awards.

 - Identify and nominate Eagle Scouts for the NESA Outstanding Eagle Scout Award by completing and submitting the application.

 - Identify and nominate adult Eagle Scouts for the Distinguished Eagle Scout Award by completing and submitting the application.

 - Inform council Eagle Scouts about NESA scholarships, assist in evaluating applications and recommend adult Eagle Scouts for inclusion on regional scholarship application review committees.

 - Conduct various additional community service projects to showcase Scouting and Eagle Scouting.